aws-samples/sagemaker-offline-reinforcement-learning-ray-cql/README.md

 ## Example simulated training data and trained model episodes
 ![training-data](assets/cartpole_training_data.gif "episode from training data") ![trained-model-episode](assets/cartpole_trained_model.gif "episode using trained model")

-The training data was generated using 50% expert actions and 50% random actions.
+The historic data was generated using 50% expert actions and 50% random actions.

 ## Steps to use this project